pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * Task Tracker will keep track of Events that has already passed, strike them out for you, and highlight ongoing events green.

-* Events are automatically arranged in order of start date and time, so that you busy human can know which event to zipp to next with a quick glance at the top of the events pane.
+* Events are automatically arranged in order of start date and time, so that you know which event to zipp to next with a quick glance at the top of the events pane.

     ![alttext](./images/userguide/4.png "")

-## Delete Task
+### Delete Task
 Given the amount of work you have to do, you decide not to go to the Avengers meetup.
 Let's delete that from Task Tracker.